 What does this mean for your business today?
 Having fresh, timely information on your website could be a difference maker when it comes to being able to generate additional organic traffic.
 Having an engaging presence on the social media platforms that make the most sense for your business could have a positive impact on search engine traffic as well (not to mention the benefit of being enaged with your customers on the platforms they use).
 So if you have been at the forefront of social media, and have accounts on Pinterest, Google My Business, Twitter, Facebook and/or others and have generated a following, then you may all ready be reaping the rewards.

-If you have accounts but have not kept them up to date, or if you don’t have any accounts at all, there’s still time but you have some work ahead of you.
-These deals are about real-time search, so it’s not necessarily what you have done in the past that will count (although having more fans and followers will probably be a plus, so you’ll want to increase those numbers).
+If you have accounts but have not kept them up to date, or if you don’t have any accounts at all, there’s still time.
+But you have some work ahead of you.
+With real-time search it’s not necessarily what you have done in the past that will count (although having a more engaging presence is a plus, so you’ll want to work on that).
 You can position yourself for real-time search by:

 - Building up more fans or followers

 - Respond to comments and other posts on topics you are an expert in

 - Make it an engaging space for your audience

 So what type of situation are you in?
 Are you ready to take advantage of real-time search?